 Please refrain from using the comment section to promote yourself or your product.

 I offer my in-depth SpeakOutLoud website for free but I charge an hourly fee for private one-to-one counselling, coaching, and supervision.

 I provide quotes for consulting work, including court reports, training and workshops, and research projects.
 Contact me here

 * If you cannot afford my fee, please talk with me about the price you can afford.

 On this website I am writing about, and from, the perspectives of my Masters research, my PhD research, and related experiences in my consulting work.

-That means I am currently discussing two main issues:
+That means I focus on two main issues:

 1. Heterosexual men who perpetrate emotional abuse and control against their female partners, and